-Variable Number Variable Name Description 1 Identification number 1-440 2 County County name 3 State Two-letter state abbreviation 4 Land area Land area (square miles) 5 Total population Estimated 1990 population 6 Percent of population aged 18-34 Percent of 1990 CDI population aged 18-34 7 Percent of population 65 or older Percent of 1990 CDI population aged 65 or old 8 Number of active physi- cians Number of professionally active nonfederal physicians during 1990 9 Number of hospital beds Total number of beds, cribs, and bassinets during 1990 10 Total serious crimes Total number of serious crimes in 1990, including murder, rape, robbery, aggravated assault, burglary, larceny-theft, and motor vehicle theft, as reported by law enforcement agencies 11 Percent high school graduates Percent of adult population (persons 25 years old or older) who completed 12 or more years of school 12 Percent bachelor's de- grees Percent of adult population (persons 25 years old or older) with bachelor's degree 13 Percent below poverty level Percent of 1990 CDI population with income below poverty level 14 Percent unemployment Percent of 1990 CDI population that is unemployed 15 Per capita income Per-capita income (i.e. average income per person) of 1990 CDI population (in dollars) 16 Total personal income Total personal income of 1990 CDI population (in millions of dol- lars) 17 Geographic region Geographic region classification used by the US Bureau of the Census, NE (northeast region of the US), NC (north-central region of the US), S (southern region of the US), and W (Western region of the US)
+Variable Number Variable Name Description 1 Identification number 1-440 2 County County name 3 State Two-letter state abbreviation 4 Land area Land area (square miles) 5 Total population Estimated 1990 population 6 Percent of population aged 18-34 Percent of 1990 CDI population aged 18-34 7 Percent of population 65 or older Percent of 1990 CDI population aged 65 or old 8 Number of active physicians Number of professionally active nonfederal physicians during 1990 9 Number of hospital beds Total number of beds, cribs, and bassinets during 1990 10 Total serious crimes Total number of serious crimes in 1990, including murder, rape, robbery, aggravated assault, burglary, larceny-theft, and motor vehicle theft, as reported by law enforcement agencies 11 Percent high school graduates Percent of adult population (persons 25 years old or older) who completed 12 or more years of school 12 Percent bachelor's de- grees Percent of adult population (persons 25 years old or older) with bachelor's degree 13 Percent below poverty level Percent of 1990 CDI population with income below poverty level 14 Percent unemployment Percent of 1990 CDI population that is unemployed 15 Per capita income Per-capita income (i.e. average income per person) of 1990 CDI population (in dollars) 16 Total personal income Total personal income of 1990 CDI population (in millions of dollars) 17 Geographic region Geographic region classification used by the US Bureau of the Census, NE (northeast region of the US), NC (north-central region of the US), S (southern region of the US), and W (Western region of the US)

-- Can be explained to someone who is more interested in social, economic and health factors than in mathematics and statistics. - 4.
-A county is a governmental unit in the United States that is bigger than a city but smaller than a state.
+4. A county is a governmental unit in the United States that is bigger than a city but smaller than a state.
 There are 50 states in the US, plus the District of Columbia, which is usually coded as a 51st state in data like this.
 There are 48 states represented in the data.
 There are approximately 3000 counties in the US, and 373 represented in the data set.
 Should we be worried about either the missing states or the missing counties?
 Why or why not?